micro-api/micro-api/README.md

 ## Entry Point (Index Payload)

 This is significant for client discovery, think of it as the home page.
+At least a top-level `@links` object should be present.

 ```json
 {